-In the last year or two there's renewed interest around website performace.
+There’s renewed interest in website performance in the last year or two.
 I think the trend started with Google announcing that Pagespeed is a ranking signal for both search and ads (quality score).

-With more and more searches and visits (and thus search ads, display ads etc.) from mobile devises, Google wants to make sure that users can have a decent experience when they visit a website, even with a poor 3G connection.
+With more and more searches and visits (and thus search ads, display ads, etc.) from mobile devices, Google wants to make sure users can have a decent experience when they visit a website, even with a poor 3G connection.

 This has created an urgency where the economic objectives are aligned with the user needs.

-The pagespeed API can help you get pagespeed scores at scale, in an automated way.
-Sometimes, it’s useful to check the pagespeed score for each page of your wesbite to uncover potential issues that hinder the performance of specific pages.
+The pagespeed API can help you get pagespeed scores at scale in an automated way.
+Sometimes, it’s useful to check the pagespeed score for each page of your website to uncover potential issues that hinder the performance of specific pages.

-There are a few differrent versions of the API, but the script below makes use of Version 5 which is the latest one as of the time of writing.
+There are a few different versions of the API, but the script below uses Version 5, which is the latest one as of the time of writing.

 To use it, you will need to create your own credentials (API key) here.